CMO with Belkins | Marketing Strategies That Grow Business | Growth Marketing & Lead Generation

 What you want to sell and how you want to sell is an entirely different thing.
 Before we start offering, we ask questions.
 We let our prospects lead the conversation and share their frustrations.
 Then we get to respond and:

-that many sales executives make is that they start pitching their services to the wrong crowd.
-As they look for the decision-maker, they describe the value proposition in great detail to any person in the company
+A common mistake that many sales executives make is that they start pitching their services to the wrong crowd.
+As they look for the decision-maker, they describe the value proposition in great detail to any person in the company, tiring everyone out even before the decision-maker becomes involved.

 If the person you’re speaking with doesn’t cover the areas that are relevant to your product or service, they have no need for the benefits you describe.
 They don’t know why those advantages give your brand the edge; they don’t know what to do with all the information you pile upon them.
 Moreover, they have their hands full, so they won’t take kindly dealing with something not included in their duties.